NFYK13013U Experimental X-ray Physics

 MSc Programm in Nanoscience

 X-rays are a remarkable tool in science: 20 Nobel prizes are based on the use of X-rays.
-With the recent development of synchrotron radiation sources (for Danish users primarly in Hamburg, Grenoble, Lund and near Zurich) the brilliance of X-ray sources has been increased by more than a billion times over the conventional X-ray tube!
+With the recent development of synchrotron radiation sources (for Danish users primarily in Hamburg, Grenoble, Lund and near Zurich) the brilliance of X-ray sources has been increased by more than a billion times over the conventional X-ray tube!
 The purpose of this course is to prepare students, i.e. the scientists of the near future, to utilize this tool in physics, chemistry, biophysics, materials science, biology.
-Lectures are given on the basics of X-ray physics, exercises in the lab will provide "hands-on" experience, and the course concludes with a stay at the synchrotron facility MAXlab in Lund, where students will carry out a number of basic experiments with X-ray synchrotron radiation.
+Lectures are given on the basics of X-ray physics, exercises in the lab will provide "hands-on" experience, and the course concludes with a visit to the synchrotron facility MAX IV in Lund, where students will experience the layout of synchrotron sources and a variety of instrumental facilities.

 The student is expected to have the following skills after completing this course: